PavolMilcik/PavolMilcik/README.md

 ##

-"***Scio me nihil scire***"📖 *- each day brings the opportunity to learn something new, to upskill myself and to be better version of myself.*
+"***Scio me nihil scire - I know that I know nothing.***"📖 *- Each day brings the opportunity to learn something new, upskill myself, and become a better version of myself.*

 [^1]: **This is an enhanced version of my sentence by ChatGPT-3.5.**